A person in a suit speaks into a microphone on stage in front of a sign that reads "People Over Profit" and "Harvey Milk LGBTQ Democratic Club.

 The crowd at El Rio roars for Connie Chan on June 2, 2026.
 Photo by Abigail Vân Neely.

-If Chan advances and sizable portions of Chakrabarti’s base flock to her as the progressive standard-bearer, strategists said she would be very competitive.
+If sizable portions of Chakrabarti’s base flock to Chan as the progressive standard-bearer, strategists said she would be very competitive.

-David Ho, who ran an independent expenditure committee backing Chan, expressed optimism: “If you add up Saikat’s votes and Connie’s it might be more than Scott’s at the end of the day, and I think this will grow,” he said.
+“If you add up Saikat’s votes and Connie’s it might be more than Scott’s, at the end of the day, and I think this will grow,” said David Ho, who ran an independent expenditure committee backing Chan, after the first vote drop at 8:45 p.m.

 A man stands on stage holding a microphone, smiling, with a colorful background displaying large, partially visible text.